KOTOR-Community-Portal/mod-builds/content/k1/full_with_metadata.md

 **Author:** DarthParametric

-**Description:** By default, an area transition on Kashyyyk has several issues with it which forced BioWare to use some camera trickery to prevent the player from seeing the probelms.
+**Description:** By default, the forcefield in the Kashyyyk shadowlands doesn't have any point of interaction to it, and so to get around this oversight BioWare had to use some camera trickery to prevent the player from seeing what Jolee was doing.
 This mod fixes this, as well as some other issues with the area, allowing the area transition to work with a more normal camera angle.

 **Category & Tier:** Immersion / 2 - Recommended